 A forum for information and analysis on the Arkansas economy

-Welcome to the Arkansas Economist, a forum for information and analysis about the Arkansas economy, sponsored by the Institute for Economic Advancement at the University of Arkansas at Little Rock.
+Welcome to the Arkansas Economist, a forum for information and analysis about the Arkansas economy, sponsored by the Arkansas Economic Development Institute at the University of Arkansas at Little Rock.
 The Arkansas Economist features commentary and observations about the Arkansas economy by our State Economic Forecaster, Dr. Michael Pakko.

 Dr. Michael Pakko

 The host and moderator for the Arkansas Economist is Dr. Michael R. Pakko, Chief Economist and State Economic Forecaster at the Institute for Economic Advancement at the University of Arkansas at Little Rock.
 Pakko received his B.A. from Michigan State University in 1984 and a PhD from the University of Rochester in 1994.

 From 1993 until 2009, Dr. Pakko was a research economist at the Federal Reserve Bank of St. Louis, where he published research on a variety of topics, including international trade, economic growth, macroeconomics, and public policy.
 From 2006 until 2009 Pakko served as the “Little Rock Zone Expert” at the St. Louis Fed–monitoring and reporting on economic conditions in the state of Arkansas.